+We all need that boost of caffeine every now and then, but if you’re having a laser hair removal treatment performed, you might want to hold off until afterward.
 More than just affects on your body, caffeine can affect your skin in a way that could make your laser sessions a bit more uncomfortable.
-Here’s a look at why you shouldn’t have a cup of coffee before a laser hair removal appointment.
+We’ll cover all of this information during your free laser hair removal consultation, but in the meantime, here’s a look at why you shouldn’t have a cup of coffee before a laser hair removal appointment.

 Caffeine Affects The Skin